 Try as you might, there are some things that just never seem to go away… that spot on your favorite blouse, those emails you swear you unsubscribed from months ago, and the worst of the worst - acne scars.
-It’s hard not to give up on those little marks that get in the way of your light-makeup days and send you searching for the right concealer over and over again.
+If you’ve been struggling with these pesky marks, you may have been wondering how to cover acne scars with makeup.
+It’s hard not to give up on those little marks that send you searching for the right concealer over and over again.

-Next, Walsh recommends using a brightening moisturizer, such as Murad Skin Perfecting Lotion, to help with redness.
-Now that you’ve got a bright and flake-free base, you’re ready to cover up with makeup.
+Next, Walsh recommends using a brightening moisturizer such as Murad Skin Perfecting Lotion to help with redness.
+Now that you’ve got a flake-free base, you’re ready to cover up your skin with makeup.

 “Then using a fine-tipped concealer brush, dot a highly pigmented liquid concealer over the marks,” instructs Walsh.
 Liquid concealers, like our favorite Lancôme Maquicomplet, offer the most coverage.
-You only need a small amount, but when applied with a precise fine-tipped concealer brush, you can make your spots disappear.
+You only need a small amount, but when applied with a fine-tipped concealer brush, you can make your spots disappear.

 Follow Walsh’s advice and “finish by lightly dusting a very fine face powder all over to set the coverage and give the face a flawless finish.”
-Try Two Faced Primed and Poreless Loose Powder or Maybelline Mineral Power Finishing Veil Translucent Loose Powder applied with a full, natural-bristle brush.
+Try Maybelline Mineral Power Finishing Veil Translucent Loose Powder applied with a full, natural-bristle brush.